£365.00

 AS Critical Thinking

+Why choose Critical Thinking?
 Critical Thinking develops the ability to make sense of arguments and ideas.
 People who question what they read in the newspaper and enjoy reading between the lines, by analysing the language used in a logical way, will enjoy this course.
 As well as being lively and enjoyable in its own right it can help improve study and communication skills.
 On this basis, Critical Thinking can be a very useful way to support the study of other subjects and improve your performance in other subjects.

 Learning about critical thinking provides a framework for you to weigh up all of the information that you are bombarded with every day.
 This may be very helpful when you are studying other subjects.
 It helps develop the skill of reading for meaning.
 Rather than skimming through a newspaper article, a technical report or a difficult chapter in a book, you should become better equipped to take what you have read to pieces.
 You are given a discipline to see what somebody is really saying and whether you are convinced by it, rather than taking them at face value.
 By the end of the course you may also be better able to construct an argument yourself.

-The course is divided into two units, each of which is divided into several sections.
+THE COURSE The course is divided into two units, each of which is divided into several sections.
 There are a large number of activities to do.
 The course is skills based rather than content based.
 In other words, there is not very much to commit to memory.
 It is more about practising and developing skills.
 The answers to all the activities are included with the course notes.
 At various points you will complete one of the assignments and send it to your tutor for marking.
 Each unit corresponds to a unit as set out in the syllabus and an examination.
 The lessons also broadly correspond to sections of the units in the syllabus.
 It is important that you will study the lessons in the right sequence.
 However you should be aware that Critical Thinking is very much an integrated subject – try and see the links between terms and concepts as you go along.
 The units are divided up as follows:

 UNIT 1 INTRODUCTION TO CRITICAL THINKING

-Part A – the language of reasoning
+Part A – the language of reasoning 3.1.1 What is an argument?

 What is an argument?